Wynonna Earp Season 2, Episode 1 Review “Steel Bars and Stone Walls”

 In the motel, Wynonna snarks to mystery woman Eliza because she’s jealous worried about Dolls.
 She informs Eliza that Black Badge got him, to which Eliza replies that it’s gonna be bad if they don’t get him out soon.
 They decide to team up, reluctantly and with plenty of eye rolling.
 Dolls doesn’t look so good, probably going through withdrawal from his lizard juice.
 The rest of Team Earp meet Eliza and plan the rescue.
 Wynonna’s clearly on edge, so Waverly takes her aside to check on her.
 Wynonna says they have no time to grieve, they need to rescue Dolls.
 Eliza breaks into Dolls’s safe to find all his lizard eye juice gone; Doc says he has a vial and they break the news to Wynonna that Dolls isn’t entirely human.
 No time to ponder that, though, they have to break into the safe house to get Dolls!

-“Christ, you smell like shit, rolled in shit.”—Black Badge Officer
+“Christ, you smell like sh*t, rolled in sh*t.”—Black Badge Officer

 Doc and Wynonna sneak into the safe house with the power of stink to find Eliza already inside.
 She and Wynonna exchange smirks and one liners.
 Back at the homestead, Waverly goes all demon eyes and just when it looks like she cut Nicole with an axe…she chopped off the monster’s head from the opening scene.
-(Goddamn it, Andras!
-You almost gave me a heart attack!)
 Doc, Eliza, and Wynonna get stuck in the tunnels because her security clearance was revoked.
 Thankfully, Waverly, ahem, “Liz Wallace Windsor, Scotland Yard” arrives with a demon head for ‘delivery’ to get her in the front door.
 ‘Agent’ Haught waits in the getaway car.
 Inside, Lucado taunts Dolls about his friends being trapped.

 “Listen, I know the location of Black Badge safe house, I’ve a stonking great demon head stuffed into a wheelie bag, and I’m due back on a plane to London in three hours.
 It’d be one remarkably elaborate con, right chap?”—Waverly